 Singapore Facing 'Serious' Cyberattack, Says Minister

-Singapore: Singapore is dealing with a "serious" cyberattack against its critical infrastructure by a highly sophisticated entity linked by industry experts to China, the country's coordinating minister for national security said.
+Singapore announced it was battling a "serious" cyberattack against its critical infrastructure, attributing the hack to an espionage group that experts have linked to China.

-The attack, part of a sophisticated level of cyber hacks called advanced persistent threats (APTs), poses a serious danger to Singapore and could undermine national security, K. Shanmugam disclosed in a speech late on Friday.
+The attack, a kind of Advanced Persistent Threat (APT), poses a serious danger to the city-state, Coordinating Minister for National Security K. Shanmugam said in a speech late Friday.

+An APT refers to a cyberattack where an intruder establishes and maintains unauthorised access to a target, remaining undetected for a sustained period of time.

 "I can say that it is serious and it is ongoing.
-And it has been identified to be UNC3886," said Shanmugam, who is also the home affairs minister.
+And it has been identified to be UNC3886," he said.

-Shanmugam did not disclose the group's sponsors, but UNC3886 has been pinpointed by Mandiant, a cybersecurity firm owned by Google, as a China-linked cyber espionage group involved in global attacks.

-"Even as we speak, UNC3886 is attacking our critical infrastructure right now," he said, adding that Singapore's Cyber Security Agency (CSA) and relevant authorities were dealing with the problem.
+Shanmugam, who is also home affairs minister, did not elaborate on the group's sponsors or the origin of the attack.

+But Google-owned cybersecurity firm Mandiant described UNC3886 as a "highly adept China-nexus cyber espionage group".

-APTs are highly sophisticated and well-resourced actors that typically steal sensitive information and disrupt essential services such as healthcare, telecom, water, transport and power, Shanmugam said.
+APT actors typically steal sensitive information and disrupt essential services, such as healthcare, telecoms, water, transport and power, minister Shanmugam said.

-"If it succeeds, it can conduct espionage and it can cause major disruption to Singapore and Singaporeans," Shanmugam warned.
+"If it succeeds, it can conduct espionage and it can cause major disruption to Singapore and Singaporeans," he added.

-A successful breach of Singapore's power system, for example, could disrupt electricity supply and have knock-on effects on essential services such as healthcare and transport.
+A successful breach of Singapore's power system, for example, could wreak havoc with the electricity supply, with knock-on effects on essential services, such as healthcare and transport.

 "There are also economic implications.
 Our banks, airports and industries would not be able to operate.
 Our economy can be substantially affected," he said.